expo/create-react-native-app/CONTRIBUTING.md

 ## Developing

+Run `yarn` in the repo root to install prettier.
+Use `yarn run format` before submitting any PRs to ensure consistent code style.

 You'll need to install dependencies in both `create-react-native-app` and `react-native-scripts` and also start the gulp builders in both.
 It's also a good idea to tell npm/yarn that your local copy of react-native-scripts can be linked into projects where it's a dependency:

 ```